graemedouglas/autosistant/README.md

 ### Flexible Conciseness

 The system should be able to handle extremely verbose or extremely terse input.
-This is acheived by using the word mapping model described previously.
+This is achieved by using the word mapping model described previously.

 ### Easy Administration

-I really wanted to make the system adminstriation to be as simple as possible given the time I had to develop it.
-Making the configuration a webpage with a simple UI acheives this goal.
+I really wanted to make the system administration to be as simple as possible given the time I had to develop it.
+Making the configuration a web page with a simple UI achieves this goal.

 ### Suggestion Prompting